cs50nestm/cs50labs/booleans/README.md

 ![if_x_y](http://labs.cs50nestm.net/if_x_y.png)

-will only say "x is less than y", if indeed the condition, `x < y` is true.
+will only say "x is less than y", if the condition, `x < y` is true.

 Our way of writing this **if statement** in C is almost identical to scratch